 The UN Resident Coordinator Office

 The United Nations Resident Coordinator Office supports the work of the UN Resident Coordinator.
-The UN Resident Coordinator leads the UN country team in consultations with the Government to define and agree on the UN strategic response to the Government’s development priorities.
-This response is captured in the UN Partnership for Development Framework (UNPDF) .
+The UN Resident Coordinator leads the UN Country Team in consultations with the Government to define and agree on the UN strategic response to the Government’s development priorities.
+This response is captured in the United Nations Sustainable Development Cooperation Framework (UNSDCF).

 The office coordinates activities related to common programming including Agenda 2030, joint programmes, joint programming activities and development coordination work.
 This is done in conformity with the objectives and priorities of the Government, and the mandates and objectives of the United Nations agencies.